 - Written by IELTS Mentor

 You should spend about 40 minutes on this task.

 Nowadays more people get married to someone of a different culture than they ever did.

 Why is this happening?
 Discuss both benefits and demerits of this trend.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Write at least 250 words.

-Traditionally people get married to someone of the same culture, religion and country and sometimes they are so inclined to their customs that they cannot even imagine of getting married to someone who has a different cast and social status.
-Marriage brings two persons together and forms a family and with the time, marrying in a different culture (mixed marriage as they call it) has become common and socially accepted.
-Technological advancements, changes in social belief, and freedom for choosing a life partner among young have accelerated this trend and many of these cross cultural marriages indeed are working too well.
+Traditionally people get married to someone of the same culture, religion and country.
+But marrying in a different culture has become common and socially accepted these days.
+Technological advancements, changes in social belief, and freedom for choosing a life partner among young have accelerated this trend and many of these cross-cultural marriages indeed are working too well.

-To begin with, people have technologies on their hands and make friends across the border.
-An increasing number of people these days go to study in a foreign country and live in a cross-cultural environment.
-This has broken their outdated social belief to a great extent and they have a broader perspective of life and marriage.
-Moreover, young people have greater freedoms in choosing their life partners unlike the past when parents primarily picked a bride or bridegroom for someone.
-Society in most of the countries seems like have accepted this freedom and welcome marriage beyond the known boundary.
+To begin with, people, these days, use technology to make friends across the border.
+An increasing number of people also study abroad and live in a cross-cultural environment.
+This has broken their outdated social belief to a great extent, and they have a broader perspective of life and marriage.
+Moreover, young people have greater freedoms in choosing their life partners unlike in the past when parents primarily picked a bride or bridegroom for someone.
+Modern society also seems to have accepted this freedom and welcome marriage beyond the known boundary.

-To conclude, mix-cultural marriages are nowadays more accepted in our society and social changes, people’s freedom to choose a life partner have greatly made it possible.
+To conclude, mix-cultural marriages are nowadays more accepted in our society than in the past.
+Social changes, technology and people’s freedom to choose a life partner have greatly made it possible.
 Despite some problems, this type of marriage is working too well to consider it a mainstream trend.